What is Wakelet and How Does it Work?

 Wakelet is a digital curation tool, so it offers a way to collate online resources in one place, called a wake.
 These wakes can then be shared with a link to be accessed online, easily, by anyone.

 Teachers can create wakes as a way to pool resources, say on a certain topic, allowing students to explore the various information ahead of a lesson.
-Crucially, this is an open platform, meaning students can go off and explore wakes created by others to learn more.
+Crucially, this is an open platform, so students can go off and explore wakes created by others to learn more.

 Wakelet